 Cables, 600 Volt or less and size no. 3 or larger, shall be meggered using an industry-approved “megger with a minimum of 500 Volt internal generating voltage.
 All inspection, cleaning and testing procedures shall be in compliance with the recommendations and standards outlined in the “maintenance testing specifications for electrical power distribution equipment and systems”, latest edition, published by International Electrical Testing Association (NETA).
 Insulation resistance test values shall be no less than 250 megaohms.
 A typewritten report of all readings shall be prepared and submitted.

 END OF SECTION

-USPS Mail Processing Facility Specifications issued: 10/1/2021

-Last revised: 8/7/2020
+USPS MPF Specification Last Revised: 10/1/2022